Our Testing Process

 Additional Information

-Cancellation fee: There is a cancellation fee of $150 for not showing up to or cancelling your testing day appointment within 48 hours of the appointment.
-Please call or text our main line number (615) 320-1155 if you need to cancel your appointment.
-If you endorse that you have consumed alcohol or illicit drugs within 24 hours of your appointment, you will be asked to reschedule and will be charged the no-show fee.
+Cancellation fee: There is a cancellation fee of $200 for not showing up to or cancelling your testing day appointment within 3 business days (72 hours, not including weekends) of the appointment.
+Please call or text our main line number (877) 641-1155 if you need to cancel your appointment.
+Due to the impact of alcohol and drug consumption on cognitive functioning, if you endorse the consumption of alcohol or illicit drugs 24 hours prior to your appointment, you will be asked to reschedule and will be charged the no-show fee.

-There is an exception to this for emergencies and illness.
+Emergencies and illness are an exception to this rule.
+Please reach out to discuss if this occurs.
 Please do not come to your testing appointment sick.

 Rescheduling Policy: We will only reschedule a testing day appointment two times.
 After a third testing day appointment is cancelled, we will no longer reschedule the client for any testing day appointments.

 Testing Timeline: Our timeline for testing can vary.
-This is due to the high demand for psychological testing in our region.
-Depending on the type of testing ordered by the psychologist, you may be waiting multiple months between your consultation and your testing day.
+This is due to the high demand for psychological testing in our region and to Athena Care’s commitment to accepting insurance.
+You may be waiting several months between your consultation and your testing day.

-Testing Locations: Your testing can be done at any Athena Care location where testing is available.
+Testing Locations: Your testing can be done at any Athena Care location where testing is available (Please note all testing is not offered at all locations).
 You do not have to go to the same office for testing as you did for your consultation appointment.
 Our Testing Coordinators will inform you of what locations at Athena Care are available for testing when you are in contact with them.

-ADHD Medication: If you are on medication for ADHD, please inform the psychologist and testing team during or after your consultation.
+ADHD Medication: If you are on medication for ADHD, please inform the psychologist during your consultation and testing examiner the day of testing.
 Medication for ADHD can affect testing scores.
+Please do not take stimulant medication or nonstimulant medication prescribed for ADHD before your testing appointment.
 Our testing team has protocols for testing people who are on medications for ADHD so we can get the most accurate results possible.
+You may, however, take any other daily medications.
+You may also bring medication for ADHD with you to the testing appointment and take it after completing assessments of attention.
+Be sure to tell your examiner that you would like to do so.

 Telehealth Appointments: If your consultation and/or test results appointment is scheduled for telehealth, you usually must be in the state of Tennessee in order for our psychologists to conduct telehealth services.
 This is due to licensure reasons.
 However, some psychologists are licensed with other states, and if you are located out of Tennessee or will be located in a different state for a telehealth appointment, you can ask about working with one of these providers (depending on the state you are located in).
 Please keep this in mind when scheduling.